-Currently, the Company is waiting for feedback from SEC on the documents provided.
+Currently, the Company and P&A is consistently following-up the status of the application and waiting for feedback from SEC on the documents provided.

-Pending Application for 26,900,000,000 additional shares
+Pending application for 26,900,000,000 additional shares

-On October 14, 2020, the Chairman of the Board of Directors and the President of SLAMCI jointly approved the ACS increase of 26,900,000,000 shares with par value of P0.01 per share.
+On October 14, 2020, the Chairman of the Board of Directors and the President of SLAMCI jointly approved the fifth tranche of increase in ACS by 26,900,000,000 shares with par value of P0.01 per share.

-On December 29, 2020, the application for the 26,900,000,000 shares increase in authorized capital stock was filed with the SEC.
+On December 29, 2020, the application for the 26,900,000,000 shares increase in authorized capital stock was electronically filed with the SEC.